-SKL (Seekriegsleitung = Naval Warfare Leadership) informed the OKW (Oberkommando der Wehrmacht = Supreme Command of the Wehrmacht) on 05.08.1941 about its intention to transfer one flotilla S-boats and one flottilla minesweepers in accordance with the "Führerweisung" (Diredtive by the Leader) after the end of the Baltic Sea operations to the Mediterranean Sea.
+SKL (Seekriegsleitung = Naval Warfare Command) informed the OKW (Oberkommando der Wehrmacht = Supreme Command of the Armed Forces) on 05.08.1941 about its intention to transfer one flotilla S-boats and one flottilla fast minesweepers in accordance with the "Führerweisung" (Directive by the Leader) after the end of the Baltic Sea operations to the Mediterranean Sea.
 The amount of time needed for shipyard overhaul, passage from Rotterdam via Rhein, Rhine-Rhône-Canal and Rhône to La Spezia was estimated with 2 ½ to 3 months.
 Chosen were the 3.
 SFltl (Kptlt.
 Kemnade) and the 6.
 R-flotilla.
+Decisive for the choise of the 3.
+S-Flotilla was the size of the boats of type "S 30", since for the locks of the Rhine-Rhône-Channel were too short and too narrow (38,5 x 5,05 m) for other types of boats.
 The 3.
-SFltl were to serve for the "direct and indirect protection of the transport lane Sicily/Tripolis and operations along the Northafrican coast".
+SFltl was to serve for the "direct and indirect protection of the transport lane Sicily/Tripolis and operations along the Northafrican coast".

 With a sortie of "S 54" and "S 33" from von Windau the 3.
 SFltl ended its operations in the Baltic Sea during the night 22./23.09.1941.
 The two boats transferred together with tender "Adolf Lüderitz" to Swinemünde.
 The other boats of the flotilla transferred after escorting battleship "Tirpitz" and the heavy cruiser "Admiral Scheer" to Wilhelmshaven, where the flotilla with tender moored on 28.09.1941.